albinsjolin/cancer-whitepaper/README.md

 # White paper

 This repository explores the theory of winter-fasting and its correlation with cancer prevention.
-Using an AI model to suggest relevant resources to add.
+Using an AI model to suggest relevant resources.

 Please submit a Pull Request if you want to add to the paper, we strive for readability and simplicity.

 ## Abstract

-The theory is that the majority of people on earth, especially those of descendants from a cold environment, are getting cancer and diseases because they are missing a long term period of fasting, caloric restriction and a ketogenic diet during winter and spring, which was prevalent in their ancestors' lives.
-The purpose of this paper is to explore the evidence of fasting, caloric restriction and the ketogenic diet and its correlation to cancer.
+The theory is that the majority of people on earth, especially those of descendants from a cold environment, are getting cancer and diseases because they are missing a long term period of fasting, caloric restriction and a high fat diet during winter and spring, which was prevalent in their ancestors' lives.
+The purpose of this paper is to explore the evidence of fasting, caloric restriction and a high fat diet and its correlation to cancer.
 As well as exploring the advent of agriculture as the cause of cancer.
 The arguments are analyzed from a logical standpoint using the first principles approach.

 ## Background theory